 Because OA is a progressive problem, it is important to support joints before irreversible damage is done and joint replacement becomes your last option.
 So cheers to your doctor for recommending joint support now!

-Now, on to a breakdown of the different options.
+Now, on to a breakdown of the different options and how research suggests they can help.

 Glucosamine provides the natural building blocks for growth, repair and maintenance of cartilage.
 It also attracts water that serves the gel-like nature of joints, helping to maintain lubrication and shock absorption.
 Glucosamine is also a structural component to other important tissues such as tendons, ligaments, heart valves, mucous membranes, hair and nails.